dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ### Hook Functions

-Operon allows applications to supply functions to be invoked at points in the deployment and initialization process.
+DBOS allows applications to supply functions to be invoked at points in the deployment and initialization process.

 #### `@DBOSInitializer`
 This decorator is used to specify functions to be run at application instance initialization time.  `@DBOSInitializer` is intended for uses such as validating configuration, establish connections to external (non-database) services, and so on.
 It is not a good place for application deployment steps, for those see [`@DBOSDeploy`](#DBOSDeploy).